 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
-The total pension liability in the December 31, 2014, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2015, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Wage Inflation 3.75%

-Future Salary Increases, including inflation 4.25% to 10.05% including wage inflation
+Wage Inflation Future Salary Increases, including inflation COLA or Ad Hoc COLA

+4.25% to 10.05% including wage inflation 3%, simple Pre 1/7/2013 retirees: 3%, simple Post 1/7/2013 retires: 3%, simple through 2018, then 2.8%, simple
-COLA or Ad Hoc COLA 3%, simple

-Investment Rate of Return 8%

-Actuarial Cost Method Individual Entry Age
+Investment Rate of Return Actuarial Cost Method 8% Individual Entry Age

 Mortality rates were based on the RP-2000 Mortality Table projected 20 years using Projection Scale AA.
 For males, 105% of the combined healthy male mortality rates were used.
 For females, 100% of the combined healthy female mortality rates were used.
 The mortality rates used in evaluating disability allowances were based on the RP-2000 mortality table with no projections.
-For males 120% of the disabled female mortality rates were used.
+For males 120% of the disabled female mortality rates were used set forward two years.
 For females, 100% of the disabled female mortality rates were used.